PopaBiancaStefana/JavaTechnologies-PopaBianca/ProjectsManager/README.md

   - Used named queries using JPA-Q
   - Implemented the Repository classes
   - Created a complete test unit for the CRUD operations for one entity class with JUnit

-## Laboratory 6 updates:
   - Implemented the repository classes as Enterprise Java Beans

 # Configuration